microsoft/vscode-lombok/README.md

 - [@EqualsAndHashCode](http://projectlombok.org/features/EqualsAndHashCode.html)
 - [@AllArgsConstructor and @NoArgsConstructor](http://projectlombok.org/features/Constructor.html)
 - [@Data](https://projectlombok.org/features/Data.html)

+## Data/Telemetry

+VS Code collects usage data and sends it to Microsoft to help improve our products and services.
+Read our [privacy statement](http://go.microsoft.com/fwlink/?LinkId=521839) to learn more.
+If you don’t wish to send usage data to Microsoft, you can set the `telemetry.enableTelemetry` setting to `false`.
+Learn more in our [FAQ](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).

 ## Credits
 This project was originally started by [@GabrielBB](https://github.com/GabrielBB) and is now currently maintained by Microsoft.
 Huge thanks to [@GabrielBB](https://github.com/GabrielBB) who started it all and made this Lombok extension available.